 Among the requirements to fly a UAS commercially include flying below 400 feet, flying only during daytime and flying less than 100 miles per hour.
-But the standout requirement is that commercial drone operators will need to take a written, in-person, drone-specific, aeronautical knowledge test.
+But the standout requirement is that commercial drone operators need to take a written, in-person, drone-specific, aeronautical knowledge test.

 “It’s a great idea,” said Logan Campbell, CEO of drone consulting firm Aerotas.
 “It forces people to understand how to keep the national airspace safe, which is really what the FAA cares about most.”